staD020/png2prg/readme.md

-# PNG2PRG 1.4 by burg
+# PNG2PRG 1.4.1-dev by burg

 Png2prg converts a 320x200 image (png/gif/jpeg) to a c64 hires or
-multicolor bitmap, charset or sprites.
+multicolor bitmap, charset or sprites prg.
 It will find the best matching palette and backgroundcolor automatically, no need to modify your source images or configure a palette.
 Vice screenshots with default borders (384x272) are automatically cropped.
 Vice's main screen's offset is at x=32, y=35.
 Images in sprite dimensions will be converted to sprites.